aegis1980/gis-experiments/README.md

 **🌊 A real sidestep into the bizarre world of R**

-In NZ - february 2021 - we has some Tsunami warnings from offshore quakes.
-No ill-effects from quakes as far as i know, and afterwards I got to thinking about the travel time and speeds of tsunamis.
+In NZ - February 2021 - we had some tsunami warnings from offshore quakes.
+No ill-effects from quakes as far as I know, and afterwards I got to thinking about the travel time and speeds of tsunamis.

-First attempt just took the great circle line between event and point of interest, pinged Google Maps Elevations API for depths along this path and then using $v(d)=\sqrt{g} \times d$  (large wavelength of tsumami means its ~ acts as shallow wave).
+First attempt just took the great circle line between event and point of interest, pinged Google Maps Elevations API for depths along this path and then applyed this equation, `c = sqrt(g.d) ~ 3.13 x sqrt(d) `, for the approximate speed of the wave.

 Event info was retrieved from USGS Api.
-The predicted arrival time was a fair way off the actual arrival times (measured at wave buoys off NZ coast).
+Anyway, the predicted arrival time was a fair way off the actual arrival times (measured at wave buoys off NZ coast) so I scrapped this approach.

-An issue (I thought) was the as-the-crow path is unlikely to be the fastest path since waves will travel faster in deep water.
+One issue (I thought) was the as-the-crow path is unlikely to be the fastest path since waves will travel faster in deep water.
 Computationally this least-cost route problem is a bit more challenging.

-To cut a long story short, this was my first foray into GIS, prior to these experiments and I did not get very far (mainly getting my Windows machine to play with various Python GIS-realted libraries).
+To cut a long story short, this was my first foray into GIS, prior to these experiments and I did not get very far (mainly getting my Windows machine to play with various Python GIS-related libraries).

-I have since kind of worked the Python but (hence these experiements) by using precompiled whl files.
-Armed with this I thought i might tackle the Tsunami problem again.
+Having since kind of worked out Python issues (hence these experiments) by using precompiled whl files, I thought i might tackle my tsunami problem again.

-Unfortunately not, not in Python-on-Windows anyway.
-I have solved it in R though and consequently code for experiment 7 is all in R (and subsequently massively bizarre!).
+Unfortunately not, not using Python-on-Windows anyway.
+I have 'solved it' in R though and consequently code for experiment 7 is all in R (and subsequently massively bizarre!).

 1. Data from here.